ialexmp/DRL-Generalization/README.md

 python src/evaluate.py --model-path models/agent_model.pth
 ```

-## Experiments

-The experiments conducted in this project are documented in the notebooks/experiments/ directory.
-Each notebook contains detailed descriptions, code, and results of individual experiments

-## Results
-Results from the experiments, including performance metrics and trained models, are stored in the results/ directory.
-Visualizations and analysis of these results are also included in the notebooks.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code follows the project's style guidelines and includes relevant tests.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.